wodby/docs/docs/stacks/matomo/index.md

 - Matomo updated to 3.10.0
 - Adminer updated to 4.7.2
-- Base OS Alpine Linux updated to 3.10.1
+- Alpine Linux updated to 3.10.1

 ### 0.7.3